Dealing with moss on your court - and keeping it away

 A tennis court isn’t flat like a billiard table.
 It slopes to help water run off the surface.
 A synthetic court should be built with a very small slope in just one plane (side-to-side,or end-to-end ) of up to one per cent.
 That’s only about 350mm over a court length of 35m.
 The slope can’t be any steeper because it would spoil the game.

-That one per cent slope isn’t enough to get rid of all the water, (a flat roof has a three per cent slope).
-So our courts are porous, the rain drains from the surface through irrigation voids.
+That one per cent slope isn’t enough to get rid of all the water, (for example, a flat roof has a three per cent slope).
+So our courts are porous.
+The rain drains from the surface through irrigation voids.
 As long as the voids stay clear, the court will drain efficiently.
 We build high-quality tennis courts that will last for years - with the correct maintenance.
 However, over time, unmaintained courts inevitably become dirty and mossy.
 Effective professional cleaning will keep the voids clear of blockages.
 Poor cleaning will damage your court.
 It’s as simple as that.

 One of the biggest causes of damage is poor management of moss.
 Moss can present a serious threat to the long-term life of your court.
 However, it can be defeated if tackled in the correct way.